DavidFW1960/bom-weather-card/info.md

 (along with the other entities in the card of course!)
 See example lovelace.yaml

 It is important to note that if you have a non-existant entity parsed through to the card, the card won't load and will be blank.
-If you don't want an entity to display, don't parse it through to the card in teh lovelace configuration.
+If you don't want an entity to display, don't parse it through to the card in the lovelace configuration.

 ## Older Changes: